How Will the End of Affirmative Action Impact Black and Latino/a Students?

 Students of color, particularly Black and Latino/a students, remain underserved in college admissions.
 For example, enrollment disparities at state universities show lower percentages of Black college students than Black student high school graduates.

-U.S. Supreme Court to Decide on Affirmative Action
+U.S. Supreme Court Strikes Down Affirmative Action

 "In past cases (Fisher v.
 Texas), the conservative argument has been that race-conscious admissions discriminate against white students," Professor Wong states.
 The cases on this year's Supreme Court docket are a bit different.

-A ban on affirmative action will disproportionately impact students of color, particularly Black and Latino/a students.
+This ban on affirmative action will disproportionately impact students of color, particularly Black and Latino/a students.

 "Eliminating race-conscious admissions would decimate the numbers of certain students of color, especially Black students, at Harvard," according to documentation filed with the Supreme Court.